-All County Events are cancelled for the remainder of 2020 whilst we support groups return to face-to-face Scouting for those in Districts currently at the AMBER readiness level.
+All County Events are cancelled for the remainder of 2020 whilst we support groups return to face-to-face Scouting.

 As Scout Groups return to face-to-face activities following the approval of their risk assessments.
-HQ have released a range of social distancing activities available for each section.
+HQ have released a range of COVID safe activities and games for each section.
 Please click the links below to visit the activity inspirations for your section.